-The state controls the education sector, thus ensuring that the standard of the educational institutions are top notch.
+Canada is a top international education destination for its world-class universities and colleges, post-study work and migration options on offer.
+The state controls the education sector, thus ensuring that the standard of the educational institutions is top notch.

 A number of Canadian universities regularly appear in prominent world ranking systems.

 Qualification from Canadian universities is highly recognised and valued internationally.

 The United Nations has been consistently ranking Canada as one of the most livable countries.

 Canada is one of the safest countries in the world.It is a peaceful, politically stable and a safe country.

 Canada has a highly globalised economy and is, in fact, one of the world’s top ten trading nations.
 Usually, educational institutions are located on large campus territories, all of them have the modern high-tech equipment, comfortable student hostels, sports halls, small class sizes and highly qualified teachers which make studying in Canada really interesting, high-quality and effective.